 Complete details on training requirements can be found on the Royal College of Physicians and Surgeons of Canada Website under Geriatric Psychiatry

-Applications for the Geriatric Subspecialty Program are due Monday September 12th, 2016.
-Interviews will be offered the week of October 17th.
+Applications for the Geriatric Subspecialty Program are due Monday September 11th, 2017.
+Interviews will be offered the sometime in October, date to be determined.